What’s the ballot about?

 I’m not a member of UNISON – if I join will I get a vote?

 Yes.
-If you join UNISON by the following dates, depending on where you live, you’ll get a vote in this ballot:
+If you join UNISON by Monday 17 January you’ll get a vote in this ballot.

 Why are you running a pay ballot?

-On 1 August 2020 the university employers imposed a pay freeze: no pay rise after all your hard work during the pandemic.
+On 1 August 2021 the university employers imposed a pay offer.

-UNISON members were consulted on this pay freeze and 86% voted to reject the pay freeze.
+UNISON members were consulted and voted to reject the pay offer.

 UNISON believes that members working in higher education deserve better – you deserve a decent pay rise for the past year.
 That’s why UNISON’s Higher Education Service Group Executive decided to ask branches to participate in the ballots.
 And that’s why we’re asking you, our members, to vote for strike action.